 Excelero realizes that different use cases will call for different levels of performance, power utilization and cost.
 Excelero’s Elastic NVMe technology has been architected and optimized to support any current or future hardware platform.
 In addition to supporting dual-socket x86 servers, of particular interest for edge deployments today are our efforts to integrate with NVIDIA Mellanox BlueField SmartNIC architectures, which offer lower power consumption and cost.

-What makes the NVMesh architecture truly unique for storage at the edge is the controller-less design.
+What makes the NVMesh architecture truly unique as an AI storage solution at the edge is the controller-less design.
 When deployed on NVIDIA Mellanox SmartNICs, the storage functionality is fully contained within those SmartNICs, which allows for high performance and logical storage acceleration.
 Also, as storage traffic bypasses the CPU thanks to GPUDirect Storage and RDDA, both physical and thermal (Watts-per-IO) footprints are reduced to the most efficient levels.

 Highest Performance at Smallest Scale